watertap-org/watertap/docs/technical_reference/flowsheets/BSM2.rst

 sludge process and CSTRs with injection (which accounts for aeration tanks) are used to model the three aerobic reactors.
 Finally, the sludge is passed through a thickener and sent to the anaerobic digester.
 The anaerobic digester processes the sludge to produce a biogas stream and residual sludge stream that passes through a dewatering unit which recycles liquid to the headworks of the plant while sludge is released for disposal.
-Costing relationships for each of the unit models is described in the `WaterTAP Costing Package <https://watertap.readthedocs.io/en/latest/technical_reference/costing/watertap_costing.html>`_
 The flowsheet relies on the following key assumptions:

    * supports steady-state only